seatable-data/manual/config/enterprise/roles_permissions.md

 ## Edit build-in roles

-If you want to edit the permissions of build-in roles,you can add following lines to `dtable_web_settings.py` with corresponding permissions set to `True`.
+If you want to edit the permissions of build-in roles, you can add following lines to `dtable_web_settings.py` with corresponding permissions set to `True`.

 ```python
 ENABLED_ROLE_PERMISSIONS = {